 LIBOR Transition Resources

-Changes to benchmark reference rates are underway, affecting FHLBank San Francisco, our members, and other market participants that use instruments with components tied to LIBOR.
-As a result of these changes, LIBOR may no longer be available or reliable for financial market participants after 2021.
+The transition away from LIBOR is well underway, affecting FHLBank San Francisco, our members, and other market participants that use instruments with components tied to LIBOR.
+As a result of the FCA’s end of LIBOR announcement financial market participants have the required clarity to execute their LIBOR transition plans.

 The Secured Overnight Financing Rate (SOFR) is the alternative rate recommended by the Alternative Reference Rates Committee (AARC).
 The Federal Reserve Bank of New York publishes SOFR rates daily.